 Anxiety disorders can also co-occur with other disorders

-Anxiety disorders are the most common illness in the U.S. and can develop from multiple risk factors including genetics, brain chemistry, life events and personality.
-While occasionally anxiety is often part of normal life, an anxiety disorder does not go away and can get worse over time.
+Anxiety disorders are the most common illness in the U.S. and can develop from multiple risk factors including genetics, brain chemistry, life events, and personality.
+While occasional anxiety is often part of normal life, an anxiety disorder does not go away and can get worse over time.
 It can interfere with multiple aspects of development.
-In children, untreated anxiety increases the risk of poor school performance, difficulty in social interactions with family and friends, poor self esteem and leads to higher risk of substance abuse.
+In children, untreated anxiety increases the risk of poor school performance, difficulty in social interactions with family and friends, and poor self-esteem and leads to a higher risk of substance abuse.